Why Renovations Take Longer Than Expected

 This is one of the hardest things to control from the outside, but it’s one of the most common reasons projects drift.

-What to do: Ask your GC early on which trades are already committed and which are still being lined up.
-If a key subcontractor hasn't confirmed availability before work starts, that's a yellow flag worth tracking.
+Ask your GC early on which trades are already committed and which are still being lined up.
+If a key subcontractor hasn’t confirmed availability before work starts, that’s a yellow flag worth tracking.
+Verify each subcontractor’s Westchester County HIC license status with County DCP before they start work.

 4. Material Lead Times Are Longer Than They Look Online